AT181903/MathOncini/README.md

 # MathOncini
-Math learning game for kids in Wolfram Mathematica
+Learning game for kids in Wolfram Mathematica